- Healthy male subjects or female subjects of non-child bearing potential between the

 - Females of child bearing potential.

-5 half-lives (whichever is longer) prior to the first dose of study medication.
-Herbal
+or 5 half-lives (whichever is longer) prior to the first dose of study medication.

-supplements must be discontinued 28 days prior to the first dose of study medication.
+Herbal supplements must be discontinued 28 days prior to the first dose of study

-As an exception, acetaminophen/paracetamol may be used at doses of 1 g/day.
-Limited
+medication.
+As an exception, acetaminophen/paracetamol may be used at doses of 1

-use of non-prescription medications that are not believed to affect subject safety or
+g/day.
+Limited use of non-prescription medications that are not believed to affect

 - Blood donation of approximately 1 pint (500 mL) within 56 days prior to dosing.